 entry to Lava Flow.

-(In 2016, there isn't a trail sign yet, and the turn to Overflow -- through
+(In May 2017, there isn't a trail sign yet, and the turn to Green Hollow -- through

 Improved and fenced trailhead parking area at the end

 If you're a shuttle monkey DHer, you can start at the top.
 Greens

 Lake Drive forks off Old 91 just before Shurtz Canyon Drive (the street

 that takes you to the trailhead).
 The pavement will turn to a gravel road

 and climb up toward some homes on the hill.
 About two miles uphill, watch